-There was no misrepresentation on the part of Mr. Gallichan or Mr. Waddington either in the description c the application itself, or the representations made with regard to the purpose of the project.
+There was no misrepresentation on the part of Mr. Gallichan or Mr. Waddington either in the description of th application itself, or the representations made with regard to the purpose of the project.

-3. References to the description of the materials to be used, their source and volume
+References to the description of the materials to be used, their source and volume